relaycorp/ddos-report/src/content/docs/overview.md

 enacting laws like California's SB-327 and the UK's Product Security and Telecommunications Infrastructure (PSTI) Bill.
-These laws aim to hold manufacturers accountable for device security, including measures as stringent as prohibiting default passwords.
+These laws aim to hold manufacturers accountable for device security, including measures like prohibiting default passwords.

 ### Artificial Intelligence